-Anti-Islam Black Metal is the worst sort of blasphemy imaginable for the Saudi regime yet the guy who goes by the name of Mephisto, and the rest of the band, keep releasing high quality record after another while actually living there.
+Anti-Islam Black Metal in Saudi Arabia is the worst sort of blasphemy imaginable for the regime yet the guy who goes by the name of Mephisto, and the rest of the band, keep releasing high quality record after another while actually living there.

 In an interview with VICE Mephisto describes how ever instrument, album, anything related, not only to Black Metal, but to music itself, has to be smuggled illegally and kept in a secret place.

 If one thing goes wrong – if the authorities discover who the members of Al Namrood are – the risk is punishment by death.

 Why do they do it?
 What makes people risk their freedom and their life just to release records?

 From a Rock fan and musician’s point of view, I can understand that the passion for music is worth every price, but from Mephisto’s words, I could sense it goes even deeper than that a person living in a safe democracy can understand.